JujuAdams/ScribbleJunior/2.0/ScribblejrExt.md

 **Example:** `"This is [c_orange]orange[/c] text."`

 Tags that contain the name of a colour constant will colour subsequent characters in the string. [/c] [/color] [/colour] can be used to reset the colour to the default colour for the function call.
-New colours can be added with ScribblejrAddColor().
-Hash codes aren't parsed automatically but hash codes can be added via ScribblejrAddColor().
+New colours can be added with ScribbleJrAddColor().
+Hash codes aren't parsed automatically but hash codes can be added via ScribbleJrAddColor().

 &nbsp;